synthlike/scent/README.md

 ## Usage

-Currently, only disassembly is supported via the `disasm` subcommand.

-By default, scent analyzes the bytecode and adds `.init`/`.code`/`.metadata` labels to help distinguish binary "sections".
+By default, scent analyzes the bytecode and adds `.init`/`.code`/`.metadata` labels to help distinguish binary pseudo-sections.
 It also labels `JUMPDEST` instructions based on detected function selectors.

 ```bash